InnovateX — Where Insight Meets Impact

 📍969 Sovereign Rd, Wilgeheuwel, Roodepoort, 1724

-Gareth Vallentyn is a Strategic Financial Advisor and Financial Decision Intelligence Specialist with more than 23 years' experience across banking, financial advisory, and strategic enablement in highly regulated financial services environments.
+Gareth Vallentyn is a Strategic Financial Advisor and Financial Decision Intelligence Specialist, having previously served in multiple Vice-President roles at leading South African and pan-African banks, with more than 23 years' experience across banking, financial advisory, and strategic enablement in highly regulated financial services environments.
 He founded InnovateX Business Consulting to provide independent financial consulting, strategic planning, and financial analysis to leaders navigating high-stakes financial decisions, governance requirements, and performance challenges.

 "Engagements are designed to deliver clear, actionable guidance that supports leadership decision-making and long-term organisational success."